hainworldhq/hain-glossary/README.md

 Use the glossary alongside the whitepaper in the following way:

 - read `hain-whitepaper` for the broader narrative and structural sequence
+- start with [`00-master-navigation.md`](https://github.com/hainworldhq/hain-whitepaper/blob/main/00-master-navigation.md) for the top-level system map
 - use glossary entries to clarify key terms referenced across:
   - `00-overview.md`
   - `01-what-is-hain-world.md`
   - `02-why-hybrid-ai-native.md`
   - `03-framework-structure.md`
   - `04-public-entry-points.md`
+  - `05-working-principles.md`
+  - `06-system-landscape.md`
+  - `07-architecture-direction.md`
+  - `08-narrative-and-public-structure.md`
+  - `09-terminology-and-interpretation.md`
+  - `10-toolkit-direction-and-practical-entry.md`
+  - `11-faq.md`

 The whitepaper explains the framework in sequence.
 The glossary keeps its language consistent.
+The FAQ provides a compressed public-facing explanation layer built from the whitepaper and glossary together.

 ---